HadoukenIO/symphony-of/README.md

-# symphony-of
+# OpenFin Sym Integration
-Symphony implemented in the OpenFin runtime
+The Symphony application shimmed with the SSF API and implemented in the OpenFin runtime.

 ## Notes
 - This uses the public POD (my.symphony.com) to point to a company POD, repoint the start URL in the app.json.